mvac7/SDCC_VDP_SPRITES_MSXROM_Lib/README.md

 ## Code Examples

-In the git project [`examples/`](../examples/), you can find the source code of applications for testing and learning purposes.
+The project includes several examples that I have used to test the library and that can help you learn how to use this library.

+You can find them in the [`../examples/`](examples/) folder.

 <br/>